annisakaraca/company-data-query/README.md

  'Scientific Research',
  'Transportation']`

+## Example queries
+Input:

+`>  find_type Education`

+Output:

+ `[ 'Alltuition',
+  'BetterLesson',
+  'Cappex',
+  'College Board',
+  'ConnectEDU',
+  'eScholar LLC.',
+  'GreatSchools',
+  'How\'s My Offer?',
+  'Junyo',
+  'KidAdmit, Inc.' ]`

+`Number of companies: 10 `

 ## Usage & Requirements
 To run the program, use "node dataMiner.js".

+When you are done running your queries, exit with CTRL+C.

-To run the included tests, use "node test.js"
+To run the included tests, use "node test.js".
+Note: The test will then accept any input similarly to running the program itself.
+Use CTRL+C to exit the test.

 This project requires Node.js.